oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

   * prefill CSAF documents based on values given in the configuration (see below)
   * create a new version of an existing CSAF document
   * checkout old versions of a CSAF document
-  * show diff between versions of a CSAF document
+  * show all differences between versions of a CSAF document
   * list all CSAF documents within the system
   * delete CSAF documents from the system
   * review CSAF documents in the system